fullstack-storyteller/Notes/azure/3-azure-vm-service.md

 - The disks for Holding OS Data as well as we can add a disk for holding the user Data
 - The Network Interface card \[contains public and private IP addresses\]
 - And Most importantly, Network Security group(NSG).
 It acts like a firewall

+Note: To create any account you will need a subscriptiona and a resource group.

+## Tings to note while creating a Azure VM resource

+- Size: we can select from a variety of size (read computing power) of VMs. the estimated computing cost on a per month basis will be shown while creating a VM
+- You will be prompted to enter a username and password, remember it for future usage.
+Your's is username is `manish` and `UZy@996sJR`
+- By default, if you create a VMs the incoming traffic will be blocked (you will need to add a rule to NSG to allow traffic), but if you are creating a Windows OS virtual machine, you will see a rule will get setup for you by default to allow trafic on port 3389 via RDP.